aglantzrbc/sql-challenge/README.md

     INNER JOIN salaries s ON e.emp_no = s.emp_no;
 ```

-**Code Block 2** | *Code for the List of the employee number, last name, first name, sex, and salary of each employee*
+**Code Block 2** | *Code block for the List of the employee number, last name, first name, sex, and salary of each employee*

 2. *TASK:* List the first name, last name, and hire date for the employees who were hired in 1986.